Everlasting Kingdom: Unraveling the Bible’s Secrets

 In the time of Hosea, while Israel was being conquered, being ransomed from death simply meant that Israel wouldn’t be exterminated!
 The context is no brighter than that:

-Hosea 13:14 I will ransom them from the power of the grave [Sheol].
-I will redeem them from death!
+Hosea 13:14 I’ll ransom them from the power of the grave [sheol].
+I’ll redeem them from death!
 Death, where are your plagues?
 Sheol, where is your destruction?
-Compassion is hidden from My sight.
+“I will have no compassion.

 Yehovah was willing to up the ante on death for the faithful, in the soon coming resurrection.
 For us the sting of death will be gone forever:

 1 Corinthians 15:54-55 So when this perishable is clothed with the imperishable, and this mortal is clothed with immortality, THAT IS WHEN the written Word will be accomplished: “Death is devoured in victory.
 55 O death, where is your sting?
-O grave, where is your victory?”
+O grave, where is your victory?

 At the very beginning of the Everlasting Kingdom, humanity will again be freed from unnatural death and suffering.
 While the stakes are eternal, not everyone (such as Moab) is included:

-Isaiah 25:6-10 On this mountain, Yehovah the Commander will prepare a ‘lavish’ banquet using the ‘best foods’ for every nation, a banquet with well aged wines, of ‘choice’ pieces full of marrow, and refined wines.
-7 On this mountain He’ll remove the ‘covering that looms over’ all people, the veil that ‘overshadows’ every nation.
-8 He will devour death forever!
-The Sovereign Yehovah will wipe away the tears from every face.
+Isaiah 25:6-10 Commander Yehovah will prepare a 'lavish' banquet on this mountain using the 'best foods' for every nation, a banquet with well aged wines, of 'choice' cuts full of marrow and refined wines.
+7 On this mountain He (Commander Yehovah) will remove the shroud that looms over all people, the veil that 'overshadows' every nation.
+8 He (Commander Yehovah)) will devour death forever!
+The Sovereign Yehovah [2] [“Yeshua”] will wipe away the tears from every face.
 He’ll eliminate the scorn of His people from the entire earth.
 Yehovah has spoken!
+9 When That Day Comes* Israel will be saying, “This is our Elohim!
+We have been waiting for Him to save us!
+This is Yehovah!
+We’ve been waiting for Him.
+Let’s rejoice and celebrate His salvation!”
+10 Yehovah’s hand will rest on this mountain.
+But Moab will be trampled under 'foot' like urine soaked straw is trampled into manure in a 'stall'!

 The cessation of tears, and the end of unnatural death at the very beginning of the Everlasting Kingdom, compares very well to Revelation 21, in a very “millennial” setting.

-Revelation 21:3-4 I heard a loud voice from the sky say, “Look, Yehovah’s tabernacle [dwelling place] is among humanity [Gr. anthropos].
+Revelation 21:3-4 I heard a loud voice from the sky say, ‘Look, Yehovah’s tabernacle [dwelling place] is among humanity [Gr. anthropos].
 He will live with them and they’ll be His people, and Yehovah will be with them, yes Yehovah Himself will be with them.”
-4 Every tear will be wiped from their eyes, and there will be no more death or mourning or crying or pain, nor will the previous painful state exist anymore, because the previous evil things have gone away.
+4 Every tear will be wiped from their eyes, and there will be no more death [3] or mourning or crying or pain, nor will the previous painful state exist anymore, because the previous evil things have gone away.

 Yet the wicked are excluded from this blessing, as John mentions a few verses later:

-Revelation 21:8 But the cowardly, the unbelieving, the sinful, the unclean, murderers, male prostitutes, sorcerers, idolaters and all liars ‘are destined for’ the lake that burns with fire and sulfur.
-This is the second death.”
+Revelation 21:8 But the cowardly, the unbelieving, the sinful, the unclean, murderers, male prostitutes, sorcerers, idolaters and all liars 'are destined for' the lake that burns with fire and sulfur.
+This is the second death.

 The Rest of the Dead?